Vaccines Have the Power to Protect

 - What are the risks of not vaccinating?

-More tips for Parents
+More information for Parents

 Vaccines have a positive impact on the lives of the little ones you love.

-- Vaccines are universally recommended for all infants and children, ages 0 to 5 and beyond.
+- Vaccines are universally recommended for all infants and children ages 0 to 5 and beyond.

 Not getting your baby or child vaccinated has its own costs.